Wazea/SDTM-Examples/src/main/java/com/drvasile/examples/solid_principles/solid.md

 ## Interface Segregation

+Many, client specific interfaces are better than one general purpose interface.

 Larger interfaces should be split into smaller ones.

 By doing so, we can ensure that implementing classes only need to be concerned about the methods that are of interest to them.